couchbaselabs/docs-ng/content/query-language/language-reference.markdown

     This will scan all orders and return all items in a result set ordered by the grand_total by ascending order, from lowest to highest.

+- `LIMIT` can be used as a standalone clause to limit the number of results, or can be used with other clauses such as order by to limit the number of sorted results that appear.
+For example:

+        SELECT name FROM contacts LIMIT 2

+    Will only return two names from the contacts database.
+Sample output would look like this:

+        {
+          "name": "dave"
+        },
+        {
+          "name": "earl"
+        }

+    If you use this statement in conjunction with an `ORDER BY` the objects will first be sorted in ascending order and then limited by the given number:

+        SELECT name FROM contacts ORDER BY age LIMIT 3

+    This query will return the names of the three youngest contacts, sorted by age.
+An example of output is as follows:

+        {
+          "name": "fred"
+        },
+        {
+          "name": "harry"
+        },
+        {
+          "name": "jane"
+        }

 - `GROUP-BY` will return a result set where all orders that meet the conditions are grouped by a particular expression.
 For example: